 - How is PAID a win for taxpayers?

-- Who can participate in this pilot program?
+- Who can participate in this program?

 - May employers use this program to resolve claims that are already being investigated or litigated?

 - What if an affected employee files a lawsuit without knowing that the employer is already participating in PAID?